saucelabs/sauce-docs/docs/error-reporting/advanced/ptrace.md

 - `cu`: The desired compilation unit (substring match).
 - `name`: The variable's name (exact match).

 All of these fields (and the filter table itself) are optional.
-Each iteration returns a variable object, the object file name, and the compilation unit name.
+Each iteration returns a variable object, the object filename, and the compilation unit name.

 Suppose we're interested in a particular global variable - a variable containing the version of our program: